Mess for Less

 Dinosaur eggs treats

-These make a great addition to a dinosaur study.
+These make a great addition to a dinosaur study, like our Preschool Dinosaur Crafts.
 The Oreos add chocolate flavor in addition to making them look more like I'd imagine a dinosaur egg might have appeared.
+For another fun snack try our Rice Krispie Pumpkins Recipe.

 Dinosaur Egg Rice Krispie Treats